-Full synthetic oil is used more frequently for a number of reasons, but particularly because of the high efficiency of some synthetic brands.
-The extended oil blend intervals of up to 15,000 miles and the superior protection offered for power-intense engines are incredible benefits.
-Also, better machining and metallurgy means that engines can be built and assembled to far tighter tolerances than a generation ago, and synthetic offers superior protection for these engines.
+Full synthetic oil is used more frequently for a number of reasons.
+In fact, manufacturers and car owners alike have recently begun using it to a greater extent, because of the high efficiency of some synthetic brands.
+Better machining and metallurgy means that engines can be built and assembled to far tighter tolerances than a generation ago, and synthetic offers superior protection for these engines.
+The extended oil blend intervals of up to 15,000 miles and the superior protection offered for power-intense engines are just part of the story.
 The newer standards for corporate average fuel economy (CAFE) also drive the need for low-viscosity oils that need to have a synthetic base, cutting friction and enhancing overall engine efficiency.
 Moreover, OEMs recommend synthetic for better protection under warranty and longer drain intervals.

-Synthetic blend oils are a mix between synthetic and mineral oils.
-They were first introduced by Mobil in 1966 and are typically engineered to offer similar benefits as their full synthetic counterparts, but at a much lower cost.
-But even with high performance additives, the best blends of synthetic and mineral oil are not capable of reaching the same performance.
-Synthetic blend motor oils are also not fully regulated by clear cut standards regarding the concentration of mineral or synthetic compounds.
-As a result, great care has to be taken when choosing the exact composition that would offer a suitable level of performance for your vehicle.
+Part-synthetic oils are a blend between synthetic and mineral oils.
+They were first introduced by Mobil in 1966, and are typically engineered to offer similar benefits as their full synthetic counterparts, but at a much lower cost.
+This isn’t the case, since even with high performance additives, the best blends of synthetic and mineral oil are not capable of reaching the same performance.
+Semi-synthetic motor oils are also not fully regulated by clear cut standards regarding the concentration of mineral or synthetic compounds.
+As a result, great care has to be taken when choosing the exact composition that would offer a suitable level of performance when it comes to your own vehicle.

-The amount of time you can wait before changing your oil tends to differ greatly between conventional and synthetic oils.
+The amounts of time you can wait before changing your oil tends to differ greatly between conventional and synthetic oils, however, synthetic blend engine oil is much closer to the average full synthetic change interval.
 Even on the lower end, synthetic motor oil can still last for up to 5,000 miles before you need to change it.
 The most expensive synthetic brands can go up to 10,000 or even 15,000 miles.
-The average change interval for synthetic blend is in the vicinity of 6,000 miles, with some brands exceeding a recommended value of 7,500.
+With a semi-synthetic brand the figures are less impressive, however, the average change interval is in the vicinity of 6,000 miles, with some brands exceeding a recommended value of 7,500.